Waterfall: Types

 An example of an ephemeral waterfall.
 This one, when flowing, feeds into the Chagrin River.

 Some waterfalls are also distinct in that they do not flow continuously.
 Ephemeral waterfalls only flow after a rain or a significant snowmelt.

-Waterfalls can also be found underground and in oceans.
+Waterfalls can also be found underground.

+Waterfalls may also be found under the ocean, where cold, denser water overflows a cataract and sinks below the adjacent warmer water.
+Beneath the Denmark Strait, an underwater fall flows from a point 2000 feet beneath the strait's surface to the ocean floor about 11,500 feet deep.

 Humans and waterfalls

 Research

 The geographer Andrew Goudie wrote in 2020 that waterfalls have received "surprisingly limited research."
 Alexander von Humboldt wrote about them in the 1820s.
 There is no name for the specific field of researching waterfalls, and in the published literature been described as "scattered", though it is popular to describe studying waterfalls as "waterfallology".
 An early paper written on waterfalls was published in 1884 by William Morris Davis, a geologist known as the "father of American geography".
 In the 1930s Edward Rashleigh published a pioneering work on waterfalls.
 In 1942 Oscar von Engeln wrote of the lack of research on waterfalls: